Woodleigh MRT station

-Woodleigh MRT station is an underground Mass Rapid Transit (MRT) station on the North East line (NEL), in Bidadari, Singapore.
+Woodleigh MRT station is an underground Mass Rapid Transit (MRT) station on the North East Line (NEL), in Bidadari, Singapore.
 The station is underneath Upper Serangoon Road, near the junction with Upper Aljunied Road.
-Areas served include the Bidadari Estate and Stamford American International School.
+Areas served include the Bidadari Estate, Stamford American International School and Woodleigh Residences.

 Woodleigh was first announced along with the 16 NEL stations in March 1996.
 Though it was completed along with the rest of the NEL in June 2003, the station remained closed due to the lack of local developments.
 It eventually opened in June 2011.
 As with most of the NEL stations, it is a designated Civil Defence shelter.
 Woodleigh station features an Art-in-Transit public artwork Slow Motion by April Ng, depicting commuters going about their daily lives, on 30 zinc panels.

 History

-The North East line (NEL) project, which was first proposed in 1984, received government approval in January 1996.
+The North East Line (NEL) project, which was first proposed in 1984, received government approval in January 1996.
 Woodleigh station was among the sixteen NEL stations announced by communications minister Mah Bow Tan in March that year.
 To minimise operating costs, Woodleigh was not planned to open along with the other NEL stations.
 It was intended to build only the structural shell of Woodleigh station, but it was later decided to build it fully, as it would have been more costly to wait until later to complete the station from the structural shell.